 Store in the outer carton.

 1ml colourless glass (Ph.
 Eur.
-Type I) ampoules marketed in cartons containing 10 ampoules.
+Type I) ampoules with coloured identification rings, marketed in cartons containing 10 ampoules.

 For single use only.
 Any unused solution should be discarded.